-In table 5, 65 people who were observed by L&D practitioners to have SLCN had a prior SLCN related diagnosis.
-This makes up 6.2% of the entire screened sample and over one third (36.5%) of those screened.
-Almost two out of every three referrals to the SLT (63.5%) therefore had no prior diagnosis that would indicate an SLCN, and without screening their support needs would not be able to be identified or accommodated.
-Of those with SLCN in 2 or 3 domains and referred for SLT specialist assessment, more than 50% had no prior diagnosis of SLCN, demonstrating that people in police custody can have complex communication needs without having attracted a diagnostic label, and therefore indicating a need for an increase in screening of people who come into police custody.
+In Table 5, 65 people who were observed by L&D practitioners to have SLCN had a prior SLCNrelated diagnosis.
+This makes up 6.2% of the entire screened sample and over one-third (36.5%) of those screened.
+Almost two out of every three referrals to the SLT (63.5%) therefore had no prior diagnosis that would indicate SLCN, and without screening their support needs would not be able to be identified or accommodated.
+Of those with SLCN in two or three domains and referred for SLT specialist assessment, more than 50% had no prior diagnosis of SLCN, demonstrating that people in police custody can have complex communication needs without having attracted a diagnostic label, and therefore indicating a need for an increase in screening of people who come into police custody.